 The 3DS was recently “officially” discontinued in 2020 after nearly a decade of excellence!
 Released back in 2011 (that’s plenty of time to build nostalgia, right?) the 3DS has seen plenty of iterations and is host to a robust game library.
 Looking at the success of the Nintendo Switch, it’s possible the 3DS may be the last dedicated handheld-only Nintendo console!
+I’ve always had a soft spot for handheld consoles (I even recently bought a Sega Genesis Nomad) but have a lot of affection for the 3DS family in particular.
 For me personally, the 3DS will always be very special because it brought me back into gaming after a few years away from it.
 I want to share that story, as well as why I love the 3DS console variations and games.
 Let’s jump into some sweet 3DS nostalgia!

 Getting back into gaming